-At the height of the Gold Rush in 1853, Army engineers established Fort Point at the entrance to San Francisco Bay to protect the priceless harbor from foreign attack.
+At the height of the Gold Rush in 1853, Army engineers established Fort Point at the mouth of the Golden Gate to protect the San Francisco Bay from foreign attack.
 The massive brick and mortar building was built in the "Third System" architectural style, an impressive design featuring three tiers of arched brick casemates for 126 cannons and seven-foot thick walls.
 Revered for its strength and beauty, Fort Point was called the "Pride of the Pacific" and was the only fort of its kind west of the Mississippi.

 Visit Fort Point